 Students will engage in a study of the historical development of modern mathematical ideas and the contributions of major mathematicians and different cultures to these ideas.
 Also examines the role of mathematics in culture and society.
 Prerequisite: MA200 or permission.
-(Fall/Even Years)
+(Spring/Even)

-MA370 Introduction to Advanced Mathematics 3 credits
+MA370 Introduction to Advanced Mathematics

 This course develops the concept of proof writing in the context of mathematical tools needed in advanced courses.
 It covers such mathematical topics as number theory, algebra, and introductory analysis.
 Particular attention is given to functions, induction, and mathematical systems.
 Prerequisite: MA210 (may be taken concurrently).
-(Spring/Even Years)
+(Spring/Even)